 - Minutes will be recorded and meeting papers circulated within two weeks of the last meeting.

 The Chair is the appointed Greater Shepparton City Council Councillor.
 In the case of the Chair’s absence or inability to attend or perform their duties an approved proxy may be appointed.
-The proxy will be responsible for informing the Chair as to the salient points/decisions raised or agreed to at any meetings where the Chair was not in attendance.

 4.3 Quorum Requirements